How to Evaluate a Microsoft Renewal Proposal

 After evaluating the renewal proposal in detail, here are the recommendations to proceed effectively:

-- Engage Stakeholders in Review: Circulate the proposal details to the relevant internal experts โ IT subject matter owners, finance analysts, and licensing specialists.
+- Engage Stakeholders in Review: Circulate the proposal details to the relevant internal experts – IT subject matter owners, finance analysts, and licensing specialists.
 A collaborative review can catch issues one person might miss.
-For example, let your security team look at the E5 security bundle and weigh in on value, or let finance validate the costing math.
+For example, let your security team review the E5 security bundle and provide input on its value, or have finance validate the costing math.
 This ensures your evaluation is holistic.

 - Create an Evaluation Scorecard: It can be useful to make a simple scorecard or checklist of the proposal components, including: Must-haves (meets need), Nice-to-haves (but negotiable), Not needed, and Red flags.
 Use traffic light coding (green = OK, yellow = needs clarification or improvement, red = problematic) for quick visualization.
-This can guide your negotiation focus โ green items are fine, red ones you will push back or remove, yellow ones youโll discuss.
+This can guide your negotiation focus – green items are acceptable, red ones you will push back on or remove, and yellow ones you’ll discuss.

-- Validate Proposal Assumptions: Check all assumptions in the proposal with your own data.
-If Microsoft assumed growth or product adoption, confirm if thatโs in your actual plan.
+- Validate Proposal Assumptions: Check all assumptions in the proposal with your data.
+If Microsoft assumed growth or product adoption, confirm if that’s in your actual plan.
 If not, challenge those assumptions in the counter-proposal.
-Donโt accept โwe assumed youโd want 20% more of Xโ unless you truly do.
+Don’t accept “we assumed you’d want 20% more of X” unless you truly do.

 - Prioritize Issues for Negotiation: Identify the top 3-5 changes that would make the biggest difference (cost or risk reduction) and focus on those first in negotiation.
-Perhaps itโs cutting an unneeded bundle, lowering an Azure commit, or getting a price reduction on the main SKU.
+Perhaps it’s cutting an unnecessary bundle, lowering an Azure commitment, or securing a price reduction on the main SKU.
 Lesser issues (like a small discrepancy in count or a minor term tweak) can be addressed later or conceded if needed.
 Having priorities prevents being overwhelmed and helps you communicate clearly to Microsoft what needs to change for you to sign.

 - Leverage Independent Benchmarks: If possible, use third-party benchmarks for pricing and terms.
-Independent licensing advisors or peer connections can sometimes share what discount % or special terms others got.
-If you know, for instance, that companies of your size often get 20% off and youโre only getting 10%, you can confidently push for better (โWe believe thereโs room to improve this price based on market benchmarks.โ).
+Independent licensing advisors or peer connections can sometimes share the discount percentage or special terms others received.
+If you know, for instance, that companies of your size often get 20% off and you’re only getting 10%, you can confidently push for better (“We believe there’s room to improve this price based on market benchmarks.”).
 Be cautious not to reveal confidential information, but general market knowledge is fair to use.

-- Ensure Final Agreement Reflects All Changes: Double-check that the final paperwork and quote reflect everything once you negotiate improvements.
-Sometimes changes are agreed upon verbally, but paperwork comes, and the item wasnโt updated.
+- Ensure the Final Agreement Reflects All Changes: Double-check that the final paperwork and quote accurately reflect all negotiated improvements.
+Sometimes changes are agreed upon verbally, but paperwork arrives, and the item hasn’t been updated.
 Meticulously reconcile the final proposal/contract to what was negotiated.
-That includes verifying pricing, quantities, and any added terms (like that price cap or special concession) are written in.
+That includes verifying that pricing, quantities, and any additional terms (such as a price cap or special concession) are written in.
 This is where your earlier clarity requests and documentation help.

 Read about our Microsoft Negotiation Service.